yannarosh/titanic-machine-learning-from-disaster/README.md

 ### Exploratory Data Analysis

 As a general principle, the test set was treated as a set of never seen before observations.
-So caution was taken, in order to not leak any information from the testing set into the training set.
+So, caution was taken, in order to not leak any information from the testing set into the training set.
 Thus, the test set was not explored, but got recoded and had its missing values imputed.
-It is a general consensus that leaking data into the training set usually yields better results on Kaggle.

 The process I followed consists of two broad steps: